FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 If so, she is showing clear signs of dog submissive urination - and it's something she has absolutely no control over!

 This is a pretty common behavior, especially in pups who lack in self-confidence or are naturally a bit anxious.

-This type of uncontrolled urination is a clear sign of a submissive nature and your dog is urinating this way in an attempt to demonstrate her submissiveness.
+This type of uncontrolled urination is a clear sign of a submissive nature and your dog is urinating this way in an attempt to demonstrate her submissiveness to you.

 Although any dog can exhibit submissive urination, it's most common in puppies and particularly in female puppies (under 1 year old) and the small/tiny breeds.